johnrigsby1970/MMONavigator/README.md

 ## License

-This project is not currently licensed
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments